Manage keys for software metadata

 targets.jsonto OTA Connect:

-You have now successfully taken the TUF keys offline.
+You have now successfully taken the keys for software metadata offline.

 Export the new offline